 Hulu may be down

-It’s not an unusual occurrence for the whole Hulu service to go down.
+It’s not unusual for the whole Hulu service to go down, or for it to go down just for specific users.
 Before you try some at-home fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
-A good site to use to check for outages is Downdetector.com.
+A good site to use to check for outages is DownDetector.com.
 On the site, you can check out a live outage map and read complaints from other users.
 A quick search for #huludown or #hulu on Twitter will often let you know if there are problems in a pinch, too.

 Quick fixes for Hulu problems